LedgerHQ/speculos/docs/user/automation.md

 - `[ "exit" ]`: exit speculos

 The actions of a rule are executed if and only if each rule option matches.
-These actions are applied sucessively according to the ordering of the `actions` list.
+These actions are applied successively according to the ordering of the `actions` list.

 The actions of the first rule matched are applied.
 Further matching rules are